-- Effective – the plan should be deliverable over its period and based on effective joint working on cross-boundary strategic priorities; and
+- effective – the plan should be deliverable over its period and based on effective joint working on cross-boundary strategic priorities

 Hearings sessions will be held for the Planning Inspector to examine the soundness of the Local Plan (as outlined above).
 Issues and questions identified by the Planning Inspector will determine the timetable of the hearings and who they will invite to attend.
 Those asked to attend hearings are called participants.
 Participants will include members of OPDC staff and selected stakeholders who submitted responses to the two most recent public consultations (held in 2017 and 2018).